lironfarzam/FaceOne/chrome_extensions/README.md

     - Extraction of essential URL components
     - Parameter filtering for consistency
     - Pattern matching for similar resources

+## Behind the Scenes: Code Execution Flow

+Understanding the extension's execution flow helps developers and advanced users troubleshoot issues:

+1. **Extension Load**

+   - Chrome loads extension based on manifest.json
+   - Content scripts are injected into web pages
+   - Background scripts initialize if specified

+2. **DOM Ready Event**

+   - Extension waits for DOMContentLoaded event
+   - Initial configuration is loaded from storage
+   - UI initialization begins

+3. **Resource Preloading**

+   - Critical resources are preloaded
+   - Libraries like TensorFlow.js and FaceAPI.js are prepared
+   - Model paths and configurations are resolved

+4. **Sandbox Creation**

+   - Sandbox iframe is created for isolated execution
+   - Security policies are applied
+   - Message channels are established for communication

+5. **Model Loading Sequence**

+   - TensorFlow.js backend is initialized
+   - Face detection models are loaded
+   - FaceNet embedding model is loaded and warmed up
+   - Similarity model is prepared if available

+6. **DOM Observation Setup**

+   - MutationObserver is configured for DOM changes
+   - Intersection Observer watches for visible images
+   - Event listeners register for user interactions

+7. **Image Processing Pipeline**

+   - Images are discovered through DOM traversal
+   - Processing queue manages image prioritization
+   - Worker pool distributes tasks to available workers
+   - Face detection and embedding generation execute in sandbox
+   - Results are applied to the UI based on mode settings

+8. **UI Interactions**

+   - User changes settings via popup interface
+   - Settings are stored in Chrome storage
+   - Content script receives updates via messaging
+   - Visual changes apply immediately where possible

+9. **Cleanup and Shutdown**
+   - Resources are released when tabs close
+   - Memory is freed when processing completes
+   - State is saved for persistence across sessions

 ## Advanced Techniques: Image Processing